 Moving To Fixed Gear Bicycles...

 If we were talking about shifting to chainless bicycle I would say - It is impossible, but alteration from multiple geared bicycles into single speed bikes is possible, and is not uncommon.
-This is done through removal of derailleur and the other parts associated with multiple geared bicycles.
-A simple way for the conversion is by using pre - existing bicycle crank set and free wheel.
+This is done through the removal of the derailleur and the other parts associated with multiple geared bicycles.
+A simple way for the conversion is by using pre-existing crankset and freewheel.
 This also requires the bicycle chain to be trimmed down to the desired gear length.
 Though this is much cheaper, the result is less efficient.
-A better way is by replacing the free wheel and changing the rear wheel.
+A better way is by replacing the freewheel and changing the rear wheel.